TUVIMEN/tpb/README.md

 Just type 'tpb "your search"', choose what you want and the magnet link will be copied to your clipboard.

-Search for biggest linux isos
+Search for the biggest linux isos

     tpb -s size 'linux iso'

-Search for smallest linux isos on second page
+Search for the smallest linux isos on second page

     tpb -s rsize -p 2 'linux iso'